 - Nurses get criticism from both supervisors and patients as well as families of patients.
 How do you handle criticism?
 What if the other person is less than tactful?
 Do you focus on the person criticizing you or the bigger issue at hand?

 Be prepared to ask some questions of your own.
 Interviewers often close out interviews asking if you have any questions.
 Make the most of that opportunity by showing them you’ve done your homework and the depth of your interest in the position.
 However, you generally wouldn’t discuss salary or bonuses on a first interview, unless the employer brings it up.
+You can tiptoe around this with a question like ‘How does this organization compare to others with regards to retaining nurses?’
+Turnover rate is top of mind for any recruiter and this should be an easy question for them to answer, while telling you how competitive their compensation is.
 Finally, ask them to clarify when they might make a hiring decision so you can plan, too.

 Universal Interview Tips

 Practice your smile and handshake in the mirror until you’re comfortable.
 Show up 5-to-10 minutes early.
-If you’re going to a large hospital complex, get there a half-hour ahead of time to make sure you find the interview location.
+If you’re going to a large hospital complex, get there thirty minutes early to make sure you find the interview location.

 If it’s a phone interview, your voice needs to exude warmth and confidence.
 And always, always, thank the employer for inviting you for an interview.
 Courtesy counts, especially in the nursing field where you will be dealing with the public on a daily basis.